Angelus 1901

 JQAW# G_1901_010

 Harbour scene in the evening.
 Two Dutch fishermen in loose pants and clogs sit holding their caps in their hands on the wall of a paved quay, from which wooden structures with piers and cross braces of the docks rise and to which several smaller rowboats are moored.
-A massive anchor chain is visible in the foreground.
 Behind the quay the open water of the harbor is visible, with a shoreline and a towering ship's mast in the background.

 The two fishermen, whose bared heads indicate either a brief prayer or a pause after work, wear typical Dutch fishing costumes, their muted colors accentuated by the shadow that has already fallen on the quay.
 In contrast, the water surface in the background is still sunlit, giving the painting an interesting chiaroscuro contrast.

-The painting, which Adams first exhibited at the Vienna Künstlerhaus in 1902 (EL 45 1902 #996) remained unsold (probably because of the steep price of 5000 crowns) and was not purchased until a year and a half later at an auction at the Künstlerhaus by an unknown person.
-Angelus is an early major work of the artist, which was also reproduced several times.
-Adams must have held this painting in high esteem, as he depicted it again in 1908 in his iconic Family Portrait, stylized in the background but still clearly recognizable, however, as a landscape format (see image comparison in the cross-references).
-The provenance of the painting is unknown.
-APH states private collection Vienna and also documents a private (blurred) photo of a section of the picture, information which, however, due to missing documentation, could not be verified.
-It can only be hoped that this important work of the artist can be fully documented in color in good quality sometime in the future.
+The painting, which Adams first exhibited at the Vienna Künstlerhaus in 1902 (EL 45 1902 #996) remained unsold (probably because of the steep price of 5000 crowns) and was not purchased until a year and a half later at an auction at the Künstlerhaus.
+Angelus is an early major work of the artist with strong influences from French Impressionism and was already commissioned for reproduction in 1901/02 by Adams with the publisher Hirschler in Vienna (the first of numerous reproductions of his works).
+Adams must have held this painting in high esteem, as he depicted it again in 1908 in his iconic Family Portrait, stylized in the background but still clearly recognizable (see image comparison in the cross-references).
+The first owner of the painting named Julius Kohn (1845-1937) was presumably the co-owner of the well-known bent-wood furniture manufacturer Gebrüder J.J.
+Kohn Wien (that employed named artists like Kolo Moser, Otto Wagner or Josef Hoffmann as designers and that manufactured by now classics of Viennese Jugendstil furniture).
+The painting was purchased (possibly from Julius Kohn estate) around 1938 by the father of the current owner and has remained in the family ever since.

 1902 Künstlerhaus Vienna (EL 45 1902 #996) as Angelus (Holland).